isteven/angular-multi-select/README.md

 This is a fork of iSteven's multi-select that fixes a filtering issue and tweaks the CSS to work with our site layout.

-### Modifications:
+### Modifications from original
-- Adds display-class attribute that allows user to add classes specific to each tag in the dropdown list.
+- Adds *display-class* attribute that allows user to add classes specific to each tag in the dropdown list.
-- Adds search-key attribute to allow user to specify a space separated list of keys to search, defaults to button-label if blank
+- Adds *search-key* attribute to allow user to specify a space separated list of keys to search, defaults to *button-label* value if blank
-- Adds a debounce modifier to the search field, so there is a 500ms delay before filtering occurs.
+- Adds a de-bounce modifier to the search field, so there is a 500ms delay before filtering occurs.
 This makes searching large lists seem snappier.

+### Description

 Pure AngularJS directive which creates a dropdown button with multiple or single selections.
 Doesn't require jQuery and works well with other Javascript libraries.